martinthomson/quic-tls/draft-thomson-quic-tls.md

 * The client transitions to using 0-RTT keys after sending the ClientHello.
   This causes the KEY_PHASE bit on packets sent by the client to be set to 1.

-* The server transitions to using 0-RTT keys before sending the ServerHello, but only if the early data from the client is accepted.
-This transition causes the KEY_PHASE bit on packets sent by the server to be set to 1.
-If the server rejects 0-RTT data, the server's handshake messages are sent without QUIC-level record protection with a KEY_PHASE of 0.
+* The server sends messages in the clear until the TLS handshake completes.
+The KEY_PHASE bit on packets sent by the server is set to 0 when the handshake is in progress.
 TLS handshake messages will still be protected by TLS record protection based on the TLS handshake traffic keys.

 * The server transitions to using 1-RTT keys after sending its Finished message.
-  This causes the KEY_PHASE bit to be set to 0 if early data was accepted, and 1 if the server rejected early data.
+  This causes the KEY_PHASE bit on packets sent by the server to be set to 1.

 * The client transitions to 1-RTT keys after sending its Finished message.
   Subsequent messages from the client will then have a KEY_PHASE of 0 if 0-RTT